Starnodes2024/StarnodesImageManager/README.md

 ## Customization

-You can customize application settings by editing the `config/settings.json` file or use the settings menu:
+You can customize application settings by editing the `config/settings.json` file:

 - Thumbnail size and quality
 - AI model settings